ibm-cloud-docs/billing-usage/estimating_costs.md

 If you are pricing only platform resources, you can click **Switch to Classic Calculator** to see an estimate in a currency other than USD.
 The classic calculator does not include infrastructure resources.
 {: tip}

-### Using the Classic Calculator for platform resources
+### Using the classic calculator for platform resources
 {: #calculator}

 To calculate your platform resource costs in a currency other than USD, you can use the classic calculator.
 The classic calculator does not provide pricing estimates for infrastructure resources.